Waging war on the wildlife that takes a shine to your boat can pose big problems. Here's firsthand advice.

 - Rats are nocturnal and like it quiet and dark, so leave a bright light on and maybe the radio, if you can.

 - Get a dog.
 Enough said.

-- There are ultrasonic mice and rat repellent devices available that don't use much battery power.
+- There are ultrasonic mice- and rat-repellent devices available that don't use much battery power.
 You won't be able to hear them, but they might drive your dog crazy.

 - If there's already a rat aboard, you'll need to consider traps.
-Peanut butter, bacon, and avocado are favorite foods.
+Peanut butter and avocado are favorite foods.
 As soon as you catch one, get rid of the trap.
 Same goes for mice.
 You can wash it, but if the trap has the smell of death, only the most desperate rodent will eat from it.

 - Some boat owners swear by ammonia.
 Rats hate it.
 Soak a towel and leave it out in the open (but out of the weather) on something plastic so it doesn't discolor the boat.
 (Never mix ammonia with bleach.)

 - Docklines and fenders are bridges for rodents, so position your boat in the middle of the slip if possible, and keep lines taut to prevent the boat from drifting close to the dock.
 If there's a known rodent problem in the area, try pie-pan deterrents.
-Put a hole in a metal pie pan and put one on each dockline to obstruct the creatures from boarding.
+Put a clean hole in a metal pie pan and put one on each dockline to obstruct the creatures from boarding.

 Sea Lions: Hear Them Roar

 "I've seen them push the door from the swim platform into the cockpit where a lot of people have cushions and canvases, so you get drippings and droppings there, and it can start to smell bad.
 But the biggest complaint is the barking," says Miller.
 "At night it's very disturbing."
-Add to that the fact they live with fish, eat fish, and smell like fish.
+Add to that the fact they live in fish, eat fish, and smell like fish.